OkToRen/Stackybara/README.md

-# 🛒 Stackybara - Decentralized Online Shopping on the Internet Computer
+# 🛒 ShoppyBara - Decentralized Online Shopping on the Internet Computer

-Stackybara is a modern, decentralized e-commerce platform powered by blockchain technology.
+Shoppybara is a modern, decentralized e-commerce platform powered by blockchain technology.
 Built using **Vite**, **React**, and **Motoko**, it leverages the **Internet Computer** to deliver a secure, censorship-resistant shopping experience.

 > "Because capybaras deserve smooth shopping too."